Princess Joanna of Courland: Later life

 In 1806, Joanna received the Courland Palace in Dresden, and after her mother's death (1821), she inherited the Löbichau estate in the Duchy of Saxe-Altenburg.

 She spent a lot her her later life living with her sister, Princess Pauline, Duchess of Sagan (who was also separated from her husband) lived together in Vienna.
 Her closest friends were Alfred I, Prince of Windisch-Grätz, duke Wallmoden, Fürstin Schwarzenberg and Heinrich Laube.
 As was usual at that time, the duchess had a "Salon" every other day.
 After her sister Pauline died, she moved to Löbichau to live in the estate she inherited off her mother.

-She died at the age of 92 in Löbichau, and her body was finally laid to rest in the grave chapel of the Church of Grace in Żagań, in the Biron mausoleum where the remaining Protestant members of the Biron family, including her father Peter, were buried.
+She died at the age of 92 in Löbichau, and her body was finally laid to rest in the grave chapel of the Church of Grace in Szprotawa, in the Biron mausoleum where the remaining Protestant members of the Biron family, including her father Peter, were buried.